 During live lessons, we will use standard classroom assessment for learning approaches where we can.
 All our students have been provided with a mini whiteboard which they have at home which we will look to utilise significantly during live lessons.
-Lesson work will typically be completed electronically and teachers will ask students to subject this via the Google Classroom VLE platform, for regular whole class assessment to take place in our usual manner.
+Lesson work will typically be completed electronically and teachers will ask students to submit this via the Google Classroom VLE platform, for regular whole class assessment to take place in our usual manner.

 Support for SEND

-- Biweekly communication from a dedicated member of the SEND team for those in receipt of an EHCP.
+- bi-weekly communication from a dedicated member of the SEND team for those in receipt of an EHCP;

-- Weekly communication from a dedicated member of the SEND team for those in receipt of school support.
+- weekly communication from a dedicated member of the SEND team for those in receipt of school support;

-- Active online support during live lessons for our most Vulnerable SEND students.
+- active online support during live lessons for our most vulnerable SEND students;

-- Dedicated return to school meetings for parents with SEND children upon parental request.
+- dedicated return-to-school meetings for parents with SEND children upon parental request.

 Partial Closure arrangements

-On site provision is in place in line with the DfE guidance for vulnerable students and children of critical workers.
+On-site provision is in place in line with the DfE guidance for vulnerable students and children of critical workers.